What is Kinship Care?

 Do I Qualify as a Kinship Caregiver?

-A Kinship Caregiver is related by blood or marriage within five degrees of consanguinity or affinity to a child who is in your physical care.
+You may qualify for benefits if you are a Kinship Caregiver who is related by blood or marriage within five degrees of family connection/consanguinity to a child who is in your physical care full time: 24 hours a day, 7 days a week.

 What Benefits are Available?